Did you know?

 Are Nautilus intelligent?

-The intellect of the Nautilus is quite modest compared to that of other cephalopods.
+Their intellect is quite modest compared to that of other cephalopods.
 It’s smart.
 However, its memory capacity is rather poor.
-The nautilus has some degree of memory, but it forgets knowledge that more developed cephalopods may retain for several weeks after only a few hours.
+They have some degree of memory, but it forgets knowledge that more developed cephalopods may retain for several weeks after only a few hours.

 Is a Nautilus venomous?